Skip to main content

 Tokenization

 Weaviate converts filter terms into tokens.
 The default tokenization is word.
-The word tokenizer keeps alphanumeric characters and splits on whitespace.
-It converts a string like "test_domain_weaviate" into "test", "domain", and "weaviate".
+The word tokenizer keeps alphanumeric characters, lowercase them and splits on whitespace.
+It converts a string like "Test_domain_weaviate" into "test", "domain", and "weaviate".

 For details and additional tokenization methods, see Tokenization.